TanStack/table/README.md

 ## Sponsors

-**React Table v7** is being built and maintained by me, @tannerlinsley and I am always in need of more Patreon support to keep this project afloat.
-If you would like to contribute to my Patreon goal for v7 and beyond, [visit my Patreon and help me out!](https://github.com/sponsors/tannerlinsley/)
+This library is being built and maintained by me, @tannerlinsley and I am always in need of more support to keep this project afloat.
+If you would like to get additional support, add your logo or name on this README, or simply just contribute to my open source Sponsorship goal, [visit my Github Sponsors page!](https://github.com/sponsors/tannerlinsley/)

 <table>
   <tbody>